-- If you aren't sure what format you shot in, you can check by opening a clip of your footage in QuickTime Player, hitting CMD+I for info, and checking the values listed there.
+- If you are not sure what settings you shot with, you can check by opening a clip in QuickTime Player, hitting CMD+i for info, and checking the values listed there.

 Locate your project folder inside the location you choose: Shared Avid Projects, Avid Projects, or a custom location.
 Within it, you will find your project folder, which has all of your bins, settings and project file.

 The .avs file is your settings file.
 This is where everything you find in the settings tab is saved.